neurodata/nddocs-archive/ndio/index.md

 Generally, installation failures can be fixed by running the same line again, which, yeah, that's super janky, whatever.
 If that still fails, try cloning the repository from https://github.com/neurodata/ndio and running `pip install -r requirements.txt`.

+If you're still having no luck, try checking out the `travis.yml` file in the main directory of the repository — these are the lines required to get ndio up and running on a totally blank Ubuntu 14.04 machine.

 ## Getting Started

 You can view a list of not-necessarily-too-up-to-date tutorials, and some information about getting started,